codeofmohit/netflix-gpt/README.md

   - append REACT_APP_API_KEY_NAME to keys to append it, no strings directly content ✅
   - when need to use it use process.env.REACT_APP_API_KEY_NAME ✅
   - add .env file to gitIgnore ✅
+  - store all firebase config also in env

 - Memoization ❌